hucik14/rational-linkages/docs/source/tutorials/motion_factorization.rst

-This tutorial demonstrates how to use the method :meth:`.MotionFactorization.factorize()` and related class :class:`.FactorizationProvider()` to factorize a rational motion, as described by :footcite:t:`Hegeds2012` and :footcite:p:`Hegeds2013`.
+This tutorial demonstrates how to use the method :meth:`.MotionFactorization.factorize()` and related class :class:`rational_linkages.FactorizationProvider` to factorize a rational motion, as described by :footcite:t:`Hegeds2012` and :footcite:p:`Hegeds2013`.

 The theory behind the motion factorization is described in section